ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 .. note::

-   As you can see, the Flash version reference is not in the embed tag: this is one of the drawbacks of this method: it's not possible to sniff for Flash and selectively hide it, e.g. if the flash version is not sufficient or if the device (iPad ...) doesn't support Flash.
+   The Flash version reference is not in the embed tag: this is one of the drawbacks of this method: it's not possible to detect Flash and selectively hide it, e.g. if the flash version is not sufficient or if the device (iPad ...) doesn't support Flash.

 JW Embedder
 -----------